xtuzil/CacheMockingFW-DemonstrationProject/README.md

         $ docker push myrepozitary/imagename:version
         ```
    7. Send the name of tag to the user.
 He can run the container only by one docker command
-   * this approach **does not allow** user to call the mock from IRIS terminal an also to edit the distributed mock
+   * this approach allow user to call the mock from IRIS terminal an also to edit the distributed mock but **does not allow** to save changes to the mock for later usage,

 @Matěj Tužil 2020